 The old world bollworm is virtually indistinguishable from the closely related corn earworm (Helicoverpa zea Boddie) which is commonly found in Minnesota.
 A trained entomologist can differentiate the species, but it requires a laboratory analysis.

-The Minnesota Department of Agriculture (MDA) and the United States Department of Agriculture (USDA) have conducted pheromone trap-based surveys for old world bollworm for several years in Minnesota.
+The MDA and the United States Department of Agriculture (USDA) have conducted pheromone trap-based surveys for old world bollworm for several years in Minnesota.
 Many other states are also monitoring for old world bollworm.

-The MDA has worked with USDA to monitor for old world bollworm in areas of Minnesota at risk for introduction for the past several years with no positive finds so far.
-Monitoring is planned again for 2017 through our commodities survey as well as fruit and vegetable surveys.
-Contact the Minnesota Department of Agriculture via Arrest the Pest if you suspect an infestation of old world bollworm in Minnesota.
+The MDA has worked with USDA to monitor for old world bollworm in areas of Minnesota at risk for introduction with no positive finds so far.
+Monitoring is completed through our commodities and fruit and vegetable surveys.
+Contact the MDA via Arrest the Pest if you suspect an infestation of old world bollworm in Minnesota.